· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 Lens of Sutton

-Close up looking towards Birmingham showing the end of the station and the bridge girders than spanned Coventry Road
+Close up showing the far end of the station and the overbridge girders which spanned Coventry Road

-Close up showing the down and up main platforms and the two buildings accommodating the passenger facilities
+Close up showing the down and up main platforms and the two buildings for passenger facilities

 Ref: gwrbg82c